Suguruz/Suguruz/README.md

   ◟ C+H friendly!!
 Don't be scared to interact with me ⚞^. .^⚟ I prefer talking in whispers, especially if you're trying to get my attention.

- ִִ𓈒𓈒 New ppl/friends make me a bit nervious, so it might take me a while before I'm comfortablr enough to come up to you on my own.
+ ִִ𓈒𓈒 New ppl/friends make me a bit nervious, so it might take me a while before I'm comfortable enough to come up to you on my own.
 However you are free to come up and talk anytime !
+Please note I likely won't approach new people on my own, sorry! Σ(ﾟ口ﾟ;)//

  You can usually spot me in a cosplay pony.
 I rarely use anything else.
 Feel free to say hello if you recognize me !